ngrok/ngrok-docs/docs/using-ngrok-with/go.md

 1. The terminal will display an ngrok URL.

     Access it to confirm you see the message `Hello from ngrok-go`.
-    Your Go app is on the internet, without network pain or agents.
+    Your Go application is now live on the internet, with a public url that anyone in the world can access.

 ## Add edge functionality to your app

-The ngrok-go library provides functions and config for all features available in ngrok.
-So everything you can do with an ngrok command is available using our library.
+The ngrok-go library provides functions and configuration for all features available in ngrok.
+Everything you can do with the ngrok agent is available using our library.
 In this example, I modified main.go to:

 - **Line 22**: Use Google’s OAuth and limit access to users with email @ngrok.com
 - **Line 23**: Use my-domain.ngrok.io as a custom subdomain
 - **Line 24**: Upon a successful authentication, send the user email in the email header
 - **Line 38**: Print the email header.